-- > It is independent of the compute fabric to maximize performance of both storage and application performance. - > Provides single-node bandwidth of at least 40 GBps to each DGX B200 system. - > Storage is provided over InfiniBand or RDMA over Converged Ethernet to provide maximum performance and minimize CPU overhead. - > It is flexible and can scale to meet specific capacity and bandwidth requirements. - > Connectivity to management nodes required to provide storage access independent of compute nodes.
+- > It is independent of the compute fabric to maximize performance of both storage and application performance. - > Provides single-node bandwidth of at least 40 GBps to each DGX H200 system. - > Storage is provided over InfiniBand and leverages RDMA to provide maximum performance and minimize CPU overhead. - > It is flexible and can scale to meet specific capacity and bandwidth requirements. - > User-accessible management nodes provide access to shared storage.